by Collyn Rivers

 The Australian Consumer Law is set out as Schedule 2 to the (Commonwealth) Competition and Consumer Act 2010.
 A consumer is defined (Australian Consumer Law Schedule 3) as a person who buys goods that cost less than $40,000; or

 (b) the goods were of a kind ordinarily acquired for personal, domestic or household use or consumption; or

 (c) the goods consisted of a vehicle or trailer acquired for use principally in the transport of goods on public roads.

-Almost any new travel trailer will cost more than $40,000.
-A travel trailer is ordinarily acquired, however, for personal, domestic or household use.
+Almost any new caravan will cost more than $40,000.
+A caravan is ordinarily acquired, however, for personal, domestic or household use.
 It is rarely bought for business use, although it could be.
-Furthermore, a travel trailer is used to carry goods (i.e. things in the travel trailer) on public roads.
-Legally, a travel trailer buyer is a consumer under Australian Consumer Law.
+Furthermore, a caravan is used to carry goods (i.e. things in the caravan) on public roads.
+Legally, a caravan buyer is a consumer under Australian Consumer Law.